akash02-das/akash02-das/README.md

 - 💬 Ask me about any tech related stuff.

-- 🤡 Fun fact: I do believe in extraterrestrial life 👽
+- 🤡 Fun fact: I want to die on Mars 🔴🌌

 <br>